 Your doctor will likely recommend that you make an appointment.
 If your doctor confirms that you are having a miscarriage at 11 weeks, they will discuss if any medical intervention is necessary.
 You may be required to take medication or have a procedure called dilation and curettage (D&C).

 What if I’ve Had More Than One Miscarriage?

 Since about half of all first trimester miscarriages are due to chromosomal abnormalities, one way to reduce the risk of miscarriage would be to undergo In Vitro Fertilization (IVF) with Preimplantation Genetic Screening (PGS).
-PGS (which is now being called PGT-A) is able to test for chromosomal abnormalities in embryos prior to implantation.
+PGS (which is now called PGT-A) can test for chromosomal abnormalities in embryos prior to implantation.
 PGS can improve the chance of a healthy pregnancy by selecting embryos that appear to be chromosomally normal to transfer into your uterus.
 This would significantly decrease the chance of miscarriage.

 What Steps Can You Take to Prevent a Miscarriage at 11 Weeks?

 Regrettably, miscarriages can never be completely prevented.
 However, you can work with your fertility doctor to explore ways to reduce the possibility of additional miscarriages based on your medical history.
 After a thorough exam, he or she may determine what has been causing the pregnancy losses and be able to address it or as mentioned earlier, through genetic testing and IVF, insight may be gained into your embryo quality.